AdaCore/spark2014/docs/ug/en/tutorial.rst

    :language: ada
    :linenos:

-This concludes our tutorial on the |SPARK| toolset.
+The final version of the ``linear_search`` example is part of the :ref:`Examples in the Toolset Distribution`.
+This concludes our tutorial on the
+|SPARK| toolset.